Chronos-Vault/trinity-shield/docs/ARCHITECTURE.md

 ## Executive Summary

-Trinity Shield™ is the 8th layer of Trinity Protocol's Mathematical Defense Layer (MDL) — a custom, in-house hardware security solution that provides hardware-isolated execution for multi-chain consensus validators.
+Trinity Shield™ is the 8th layer of Trinity Protocol's Mathematical Defense Layer (MDL) a custom, in house hardware security solution that provides hardware isolated execution for multi-chain consensus validators.
 Unlike external TEE services, Trinity Shield is built and controlled entirely by the ChronosVault team, ensuring complete sovereignty over our security infrastructure.

 **Tagline:** *"Mathematically Proven.
 Hardware Protected."*